satorumurmur/bibi/README.md

 + Read in browsers on your local machine, or
 + Publish on the web, to have your books read by someone.

+In either case,

+1. Download BiB/i from [GitHub repositoly page](https://github.com/satorumurmur/bibi)'s right sidebar or [BiB/i web site](http://bibi.epub.link/#download),
-In either case, download BiB/i from [web site](http://bibi.epub.link/#download) and unzip it at first.
+2. Unzip it at first.